hasanciftci26/ui5-antares/README.md

 > UI5 Antares is written in [TypeScript](https://www.typescriptlang.org/).
 It is compatible with both SAPUI5 JavaScript and SAPUI5 TypeScript applications.

+## BEFORE YOU CONTINUE

+ &#x26A0; This library uses the classes and components of the [SAPUI5](https://sapui5.hana.ondemand.com/) framework without modifying or copying the source code, which is licensed under the [SAP Developer License](https://tools.hana.ondemand.com/developer-license-3_2.txt).
+Please read the [SAP Developer License](https://tools.hana.ondemand.com/developer-license-3_2.txt) carefully and remember that you must comply with the restrictions of the **SAP Developer License** while using the [UI5 Antares](#ui5-antares) library.

+---

 **Features:**
 - OData V2 metadata-based dialog and [Simple Form](https://sapui5.hana.ondemand.com/#/api/sap.ui.layout.form.SimpleForm) - [Smart Form](https://sapui5.hana.ondemand.com/#/api/sap.ui.comp.smartform.SmartForm) generation for CRUD operations
 - Value Help Dialog generation